My Svelte Journey

 $: doubled = count * 2;

-Anytime the value of count change, the doubledvalue change as well, the dollar sign make reactive the component.
+value change as well, the dollar sign make reactive the component.

 That's it for my first post about Svelte, and my first blog post ever.